Creative Coding

 • could a reader reproduce the idea from the visual alone?

-• does it still work without color?
+• does it work without color?

 The last two matter more than people want to admit.
 A diagram that only works as a full-width hero is often a poster, not an explainer.
-If the text is tiny, the contrast is weak, or the meaning depends on three shades of blue, the reader gets a pretty blur.
+If the text gets tiny, the contrast is weak, or the meaning depends on three shades of blue, the reader gets a pretty blur.

 I would rather use a plain table than a beautiful diagram that lies.